 International Translation Day (ITD) celebrates translation, translators and translated literature every 30 September.
-For ITD 2021, English PEN and the National Centre for Writing are sharing events and initiative from partners, friends, and other organisations, as part of the ITD 2021 nationwide programme.
+For ITD 2021, English PEN and the National Centre for Writing shared events and initiative from partners, friends, and other organisations, as part of the ITD 2021 nationwide programme.

 View the programme of events from organisations, publishers, academic institutions, festivals and other organisers here.
-All events and initiatives are planned, coordinated and delivered by the organiser listed, and further details on each initiative are available on the organiser’s website.
+All events and initiatives were planned, coordinated and delivered by the organiser listed, and further details on each initiative is available on the organiser's website.

 Nottingham UNESCO City of Literature

 Throughout September, Nottingham UNESCO City of Literature will be releasing a series of interviews and panel talks, in collaboration with sister UNESCO Cities of Literature Lviv and Ljubljana.
 We'll also hear from local translators based in Nottingham, who combined work in over 10 languages, including French, German, Polish, Slovene, and Russian.